-As at the date on which this Disclosure Statement is signed, after due enquiry, each Director believes that:
+As at the date on which this Disclosure Statement is signed, after due enquiry, each Director of the Ultimate Parent Bank and the Chief Executive Officer - NZ Branch believes that:

-- The Disclosure Statement contains all the information that is required by the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014; and - The Disclosure Statement is not false or misleading.
+- The Disclosure Statement contains all the information that is required by the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014; and - The Disclosure Statement is not false or misleading.

-Over the year ended 30 September 2020, after due enquiry, each Director believes that, except as noted on pages 81 and 82:
+Over the year ended 30 September 2020, after due enquiry, each Director of the Ultimate Parent Bank and the Chief Executive Officer - NZ Branch believes that:

-- ANZ Bank New Zealand Limited has complied with all Conditions of Registration that applied during that period; - Credit exposures to connected persons were not contrary to the interests of the Banking Group; and - ANZ Bank New Zealand Limited had systems in place to monitor and control adequately the Banking Group's material risks, including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.
+- The Ultimate Parent Bank has complied with all Conditions of Registration that applied during that period; and - The NZ Branch and the Bank had systems in place to monitor and control adequately the material risks of Relevant Members of ANZ New Zealand including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk and other business risks, and that those systems were being properly applied.